ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - Implement the remaining useful DEC, ANSI, and xterm sequences and modes.
 - Encapsulate the Windows power-shell process in PtyProcess.
-- ReGIS graphics.
 - Improve key handling on Windows.
-- Implement reverse wrap.
 - Improve legacy charsets support.
 - DEC locator support.
 - xterm style rectangular area checksum reports.
-- Terminal printer support.
 - BIDI support.
-- Copy/paste and screen dump as QTF, SVG and HTML.
-- Refactor VTPage class.
-- More detailed logging.
-- Various optimizations.
 - Write a terminfo file
-- API documentation.
+- Improve API documentation.

 ## Known Issues

 Nothing is perfect and Terminal package is no exception.
 Known major issues are listed below.

-- Index and back index commands don't obey horizontal margins.
-- At the moment VT3xx screen panning feature does not really work (it is imitated using scroll).
 - Function keys and editor keys are not handled properly on some notebooks.
 - Image zoom in and out keys are not working with jexer (v0.3.2)

 ## Version

-Terminal package is currently at v0.2.
+Terminal package is currently at v0.3.
 (It is considered a beta until v1.0)

 ## Acknowledgements

 *Note that below list is incomplete and to be written...*
 - vttest, and other test scripts written for xterm are extensively used for testing of the Terminal ctrl.
 - ncurses, its demos and tests are also used in developing the Terminal package.
 - [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and window manager for terminal emulators, is heavily used as a test-bed for polishing the inline images support for the v0.2 of Terminal ctrl.
 And hopefully it will continue to be a test bed for future versions of the Terminal package.
-(Thanks [@Kevin](https://gitlab.com/klamonte)!)
+(Thanks [@Kevin Lamonte](https://gitlab.com/klamonte)!)

 ## License